hutchgrant/react-boilerplate/README.md

 npm run dev
 ```

-This will launch the API on localhost:5000 and Client on localhost:3000
+This will launch the API on http://localhost:5000 and Client on http://localhost:3000
 with monitors and hot loading.

 ### Testing

+Testing environment connects to a mongo database and then executes jest with puppeteer.

 ```
 npm run build